Rabbit

 Rabbits are prey animals and have many predators that like to eat them.
 With their small size and often docile nature, rabbits are easy prey for a variety of predators.
 They are preyed upon by various common predators and birds, including foxes, raccoons, coyotes, hawks, eagles, owls and stoats.
 Many of these predators rely on rabbits as a primary food source.
 These predators can easily access rabbit hutches or enclosures if they are not properly secured.

 Although relatively vulnerable to predators, rabbits generally maintain their populations despite this threat.
 Most rabbits are quick on their feet.
-A rabbit's main defence is its ability to run away and hide as quickly as possible and may sometimes outrun a predator.
+A rabbit's main defence is its ability to run away and hide as quickly as possible, and it may sometimes outrun a predator.
 However, cornered rabbits are also able to use their claws, teeth and strong hind legs to attempt to fight off predators and defend themselves.
 Sometimes a rat would attack a full-sized bunny with the intent of eating it.

 In urban and suburban situations, the greatest threat to domestic rabbits is from cats and dogs.
 Another significant threat to domestic rabbits is human negligence and ignorance.
 Many people mistakenly believe that rabbits can be left alone outside without supervision or protection.
 However, leaving them unsupervised exposes them to numerous dangers, including extreme weather conditions, traffic accidents, malicious individuals who may harm or steal them and ingesting toxic plants or chemicals.

 Rabbit owners need to be aware of these threats and take necessary precautions to protect their furry friends from harm.
 This includes providing a secure enclosure with predator-proof fencing, ensuring they have enough space to exercise while protecting them from potential threats.
-Supervising outdoor playtime is essential too; owners should maintain a constant watch over their rabbits to prevent any incidents with other animals or external dangers.
+Supervising outdoor playtime is essential, too; owners should maintain a constant watch over their rabbits to prevent any incidents with other animals or external dangers.

 Population Of Domestic Rabbits

-The population number of domestic rabbits has been steadily increasing over the years.
-There are an estimated 14 million pet rabbits in the world, many of whom live in the classic outdoor wood and chicken-wire hutch, some living in indoor cages and some clever bunnies learning to use a litter pan and get the run of the house.
-Rabbits are beautiful little animals with many endearing features.
-The growing population number of domestic rabbits can be attributed to both their high reproductive capacity and increased awareness about proper rabbit care.
+Rabbits are beautiful little mammals with many endearing features.
+The growing population of domestic rabbits can be attributed to both their high reproductive capacity and increased awareness about proper rabbit care.
 These factors combined have led to an increase in demand for these lovable pets who bring joy and companionship into our lives.
 As long as people continue to appreciate these furry friends' unique qualities, we can expect rabbit populations to keep thriving.

 Importance Of Domestic Rabbits

 Across the world, rabbits are raised as livestock (in cuniculture) for their meat, pelts, and wool and also by fanciers and hobbyists as pets.
-They are often associated with being cute and cuddly pets but their importance goes far beyond their appearance.
+They are often associated with being cute and cuddly pets, but their importance goes far beyond their appearance.
 Domestic rabbits play a crucial role in our ecosystem and our lives, from companionship to education and even research.

-2. Domestic rabbits are often overlooked when it comes to pets but they offer unique and astonishing benefits to their owners.
+2. Domestic rabbits are often overlooked when it comes to pets, but they offer unique and astonishing benefits to their owners.
 One of the most compelling reasons to consider having a domestic rabbit is the joy and amusement they bring.
 Their playful nature and curious personality can provide endless entertainment for both children and adults alike.
+Their unique behaviours and social interactions provide endless opportunities for bonding with family members.

 4. Another important aspect of domestic rabbits is their ability to improve mental health.
 Research has shown that interacting with rabbits can reduce stress levels and anxiety levels, lower blood pressure and increase feelings of happiness and contentment.
 Their ability to provide comfort and emotional support makes them excellent therapy animals for individuals dealing with various physical or mental health challenges.
 The simple act of petting a rabbit can release endorphins, which help combat depression.